DomenicoDeFelice/Pi-Nonograms/README.md

 Instructions on how to embed it will arrive soon.

-Main source code is in libs/
+Main source code is inside [libs/](https://github.com/DomenicoDeFelice/Koala-Nonograms/tree/master/libs).

 *Licensed under the GNU GPLv3 license by [Domenico De Felice](http://domenicodefelice.blogspot.com/p/about-me.html).*